Anaconda (film series): Anaconda (2024)

+Anaconda (狂蟒之灾) (also known as Hundred Poisons Rampage) is a 2024 Chinese horror film, an indirect remake was borrowed significantly from the 1997 film and the 2004 sequel.
+The film was released in China on March 1, 2024, later internationally on January 23, 2025, and in the United States on December 9, 2025, under the title Anaconda: Cursed Jungle.
+It was written by Foxfoxbee, and produced and directed by Xiang Quiliang and Xiang Hesheng.
+This Anaconda remake comes courtesy of Canno Studio Pictures, Xiang Bros Studios, and Sony Pictures Television.

 Anaconda (2025)

 In January 2020, it was announced that Columbia Pictures was developing a reboot of the 1997 cult film Anaconda, with Evan Daugherty attached to write the screenplay.
 In March 2023, Tom Gormican was attached as the director of the film.
-In August 2024, Jack Black and Paul Rudd were cast in the leading roles, with Tom Gormican confirmed to direct from a screenplay written by Gormican and Kevin Etten.
+In August 2024, Jack Black and Paul Rudd were cast in the leading roles, with Tom Gormican confirmed to direct from a screenplay written by Gormican and Kevin Etten, changing the story and genre into a meta-reboot.
 In September, Daniela Melchior joined the cast.
 In December, it was announced that the film will officially be releasing on December 25, 2025.